siouan/frontend-gradle-plugin/README.md

 ### Run custom NPM/Yarn script

-The plugin provides the task type `org.siouan.frontendgradleplugin.tasks.RunScriptTask` that allows creating a custom task to launch a frontend script.
+The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunScriptTask` that allows creating a custom task to launch a frontend script.
 The `script` property must be set with the corresponding NPM/Yarn command.

 The code below shows the configuration required to run frontend's end-to-end tests in a custom task: